 Recommended reading: Building an Email List Is Your Ultimate Trust Weapon as a Consultant

 Many consultants have the mindset of ‘there’s not enough time to develop my business’.
 Is that really true, though?

 Can you instead see the problem as a fixable issue?
-Can you shift it towards one of, ‘how do I create more time so that I can work on marketing for my business’?
+Can you shift it towards one of, ‘how do I create more time so that I can work on business development of my consulting’?

 Solving the time pain is not difficult in itself.
 It doesn’t require any special skills or investment.

 I also realised today that I’m not even focusing on business development because I don't have the time, my days are filled with clients, you know?
 On the one hand, it’s great, on the other it creates a lot of anxiety because what if it stops for whatever reason?
 I don’t have a business development engine behind me. (one of my clients)

 People are always surprised when I tell them about ‘having a time strategy’.
 I’ve always set myself the target of creating actions that will lead to at least a 30% of available time to devote to my marketing and consulting business development.

 I am damned serious when I say that my business growth in the past decade was a result of my state of mind to free up that 30% of my time to grow my consulting business.

 If you really want to develop your consulting business, you will have to get rid of the vicious mindset that tells you ‘I don’t have time to win more clients’ or ‘I don’t have time to nurture my existing clients’.

 Consulting IS marketing: marketing is not separate from you, as a consultant.
 A good consultant is a good marketer of his or her expertise.